ToCans/Weird-Stuff-In-Traffic/README.md

 # Weird-Stuff-In-Traffic

-### Project Summary
+### 🚦 Project Summary

-The "Weird Stuff In Traffic" projects presents a gamified, web-based application designed to enhance the training of object detection models for autonomous driving systems.
-In the game, users are encouraged to create unusual or "weird" traffic scenes through textual prompts.
-A fine-tuned AI model then attempts to identify unusual objects within the generated images.
-The core objective is to identify gaps in the model’s recognition capabilities by encouraging users to create scenes that the AI fails to detect correctly.
+Weird Stuff In Traffic is a gamified, web-based app that helps improve object detection models for autonomous driving.
+Users are prompted to generate bizarre or unexpected traffic scenes using natural language.
+A fine-tuned AI model then attempts to identify anomalies in these generated images.

+The twist?
+You're trying to break the model — the more unusual the scene, the more likely you'll find its blind spots.
+This helps surface edge cases where the AI might fail, making it a valuable tool for stress-testing perception systems in self-driving cars.

 <p align="center">
   <img src="Documentation/images/explodingcow.png" alt="Exploding Cow" width="400">